 Regardless of your health, it is important to rotate your greens frequently to avoid a potential build-up of toxins over time and to give your body a break.
 Here are some tips for how and when to rotate your greens.

-Not every diet “guru” approves of green smoothies, eating fruit, blending or even mixing fruit and greens, but many other health pioneers, experts, nutritionists, health studies and our personal experiences as well as the experiences of thousands of others shows that green smoothies are remarkable for your health and provide positive results toward cleansing, weight loss, better nutrition and health.
+Not every diet “guru” approves of green smoothies, eating fruit, blending or even mixing fruit and greens, but many other health pioneers, experts, nutritionists, health studies and my personal experience as well as the experiences of thousands of my readers shows that green smoothies are remarkable for your health and provide positive results toward cleansing, weight loss, better nutrition and health.